scarioscia/hmm_workshop/README.md

 To access through Binder (which doesn't require any download of python or jupyter notebook), please click the Binder link.
 Note that if you refresh the page, your work will be lost; we recommend exporting your page if you wish to save it.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/scarioscia/hmm_workshop/HEAD)

-Thanks to Agara Bio, a community lab at Johns Hopkins, for organizing: https://www.agarabio.org/
+Thanks to Agara Bio, a community lab at Johns Hopkins, for organizing: https://www.agarabio.org/ and our lab for help and support https://mccoy-lab.org/

 Please reach out to us any time with questions or comments!
 Sara Carioscia (saracarioscia@jhu.edu)